 How to get to downtown Budapest from the airport

-Immediately after customs in either Terminal 2A or 2B, a booth in Arrivals offers “Information and tickets” from Budapest’s BKK public-transportation network.
+Immediately after customs in either Terminal 2A or 2B, a booth in Arrivals offers “Information and Tickets” from Budapest’s BKK public-transportation network.
 Here you can buy all types of tickets and passes – see below for more details.

-This runs every 30 minutes directly into town, calling at Kálvin tér, Astoria and Deák tér, all close to each other in the city center.
-The last bus sets off at 12:30am and the driver usually waits for stragglers.
-Allow about 30-40 minutes’ journey time into town at night, nearer to an hour during the day.
+The two buses here require different tickets.
+For the swifter but less frequent bus 100E, you need the 900-forint (€3) ticket with the plane logo on it.
+This runs every 20 minutes directly into town, calling at Kálvin tér, Astoria and Deák tér, all close to each other in the city centre.
+The last bus sets off at 1:20am and the driver usually waits for stragglers.
+Allow about 30 minutes’ journey time into town at night, 45 minutes during the day.

-From 2017, Luxembourg-based company flibco.com has been offering direct bus-transfer services between downtown Budapest and the airport with a departure frequency of every 30 minutes round the clock.
-The bus stops at several transport hubs citywide, including at Deák Square, at Népliget Bus Station, and at Nyugati, Keleti, and Déli railway stations; a one-way trip costs 9 euros per person.
+Flibco offer direct bus-transfer services between central Budapest and the airport, with a departure frequency of every 30 minutes round the clock.
+The bus stops at transport hubs such as Deák tér, Népliget bus station, and Nyugati, Keleti and Déli train stations.
+A single ticket costs €9.